 There are many restaurants, cafes, and shops so that you can grab a souvenir for your loved ones here.

-This beach, surrounded by cliffs, can be reached through a cliff-side stroll along the Adriatic.
+Surrounded by cliffs, this beach can be reached through a cliff-side stroll along the Adriatic.
 The beach is not particularly large, but the breathtaking scenery compensates.

 Location: 20215, Popoviči, Croatia

-Sveti Jakov beach is at a 15 min walking distance from the Old Town.
+Sveti Jakov beach is at a 15-minute walking distance from the Old Town.
 Due to its distance from Dubrovnik, this beach is slightly less touristy.
 This is one of the most secret Dubrovnik beaches.

 The cliffs, lush trees, and beautiful villas surround the shore, including the exquisite Villa Dubrovnik.
 It’s reached through a long stairwell that you’ll be hesitant to climb back up.

-Nearby, there is a beach bar and restaurant where you may relax throughout the day.
+Nearby, there is a beach bar and restaurant where you can relax throughout the day.
 Otherwise, it’s an excellent spot for a picnic.

 Location: Ul.
 Vlaha Bukovac 14, 20000, Croatia

-Sulic Beach is a hidden gem tucked away in a deep cove near the Old Town Pile Gate.
+Sulic Beach is a hidden gem tucked away in a deep cove near the Old Town Pile Gate, with the stoic Fort Lawrence (also known as King’s Landing from Game of Thrones) standing on one side of the small bay.

-This tiny gem is picturesquely placed beneath the Lovrejenac fortress, allowing you to swim while admiring the mediaeval castle.
+This tiny gem is picturesquely placed beneath the Lovrijenac fortress, allowing you to swim while admiring the medieval castle.

-Top Tip: Take a short walk to the top of either bluff that rises from the water at Sulic Beach for one of the nicest views in Dubrovnik.
+Top Tip: Take a short walk to the top of either bluff that rises from the water at Sulic Beach for one of the most excellent views in Dubrovnik.

 Location: Ul. od Tabakarije 37, 20000, Dubrovnik, Croatia

-Lopud Beach is perfect for families and children, as the water is only knee-deep level.
-There are 2 restaurant options available for food and drinks on this beach.
+Lopud Beach is perfect for families and children, as the water is only knee-deep.
+There are two restaurant options available for food and drinks on this beach.

 This beach is perfect for a small getaway from the city.